ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

       "Year": {
          "from_template": "year",
          "label": "Competition year",
-         "code_list": "true"
+         "code_list": true
       }
    }
 }
 ```

 The `Year` column uses a [column template](templates.md#datetime-period-template) - doing so means that the `type`, `from_existing`, `label` and `cell_uri_template` fields will be automatically populated based on the [calendar-year.json](https://purl.org/csv-cubed/qube-config/templates/calendar-year.json) template.
-However, these fields can also be over-ridden, as is the case here, since the `label` has been defined as "Competition year".
+However, these fields can also be overridden, as is the case here, since the `label` has been defined as "Competition year".

 A code list will be automatically generated by csvcubed for the `Year` column, since the `code_list` field has been set to `true`.
+This is the default value for `code_list`, so can be omitted.

 Note that the `type` of this column has not been defined, meaning that csvcubed will interpret the `Year` column as a dimension by default.